 As of the time of this writing, we see action on several different upcoming Aussie rules matches.
 It isn’t a huge selection, but it is in line with what most other sites are offering.
 Both singles and multiples are offered.

 What can you expect in the promotion department?
-You can get a match bonus worth up to $200 when you open an account on Intertops now.
+You can get a match bonus worth up to $200 when you open an account at Everygame right now.
 But there are several options, and you can pick the one you prefer: 200% up to $50, 100% up to $100, or 50% up to $200.
 You also can get a $20 free bet when you sign up.

 These include the following:

 - $500 Present for their monthly Odds Hunter